Our Classes

 Drawing from Observation

 This course is designed to provide an increased understanding of tools and techniques as they are applied to observational drawing.
-It’s a process-oriented approach that begins with simple shapes, lines and values leading to more complex arrangements in order to build a strong composition.
+It’s a process-oriented approach that begins with simple shapes, lines and values, leading to more complex arrangements to build a strong composition.

 Through a series of traditional and experimental approaches to drawing, we will explore mark-making, the character of contour line and the interaction of light and shadow.
 In efforts to create the illusion of depth, we will utilize spatial devices such as transparency and overlapping, how a shift in scale and value can help us establish a sense of 3-dimensional space.